When you’re looking for a quick and simple dinner, this is the one recipe you need to keep in your weekly rotation.

 Cozying up to a bowlful is so satisfying, and it’s ideal for making during the summer because it has fresh pops of sweet corn in every spoonful.
 When the season comes to a close, frozen corn still makes a delicious substitute.

 This is also a great idea for using up leftovers.
-Any time when I have leftover chicken, I am always reaching for this easy recipe.
-It calls for shredded cooked poultry, so you could use the rest of that rotisserie chicken that you have lingering in the fridge, or turkey after a big Sunday meal.
+Any time when I have leftover chicken, which happens often when I cook a whole chicken in my Crock-Pot for meal prep, I am always reaching for this easy recipe.
+It calls for shredded cooked poultry, so you could also use the rest of that rotisserie chicken that you have lingering in the fridge, or turkey after a big Sunday meal.

 You can even use shredded pork, if you have some left over from a previous night’s dinner.